Dankaur

+History

+Before 1997, Dankaur and Jewar were parts of the Bulandshahr district.

+In Mahabharata, Dankaur was the Dronacharya's ashram, where Kauravas and Pandavas took their training.

+And in present there is also a famous temple which represent Guru Dronacharya and Eklavya.
+Also it is only the temple in the world for Dronacharya.

 Geography

 Dankaur is located on 28.35°N 77.55°E. It has an average elevation of 194 metres (636 feet).
 It is situated approximately 55 kilometres east of Delhi along the bank of river Yamuna.

-The place is well connected by rail link on Northern Railway on Delhi-Aligarh link.
+Dankaur is also home to Dhanauri Wetlands, place for Sarus Crane.